Top 5 museums in Helsinki

 1998 and was designed by Steven Holl.
 Its name refers to the intersection of

-You can read more about Collection exhibition (in Finnish) from here
+You can read more about Collection exhibition from here

 Kiasma website